-Professional musical instruction, coaching and performance opportunities are available to elementary, middle, and high school music students in the community through a partnership with the Southwest Florida Symphony and The Heights Center MOSAIC program.
-MOSAIC is the acronym meaning Musical Opportunities Supporting the Arts in Our Community and it’s the only program of its kind to offer a full symphony orchestra experience to students.
-As students grow and become more accomplished at their chosen instrument they advance to the MOSAIC intermediate level orchestra which Katrina Rozmus conducts.
+Professional musical instruction, coaching, and performance opportunities are available to elementary, middle, and high school music students in the community through the Southwest Florida Symphony’s youth orchestra and The Heights Center’s MOSAIC program.
+MOSAIC is the acronym meaning Musical Opportunities Supporting the Arts in Our Community.
+As students grow and become more accomplished at their chosen instrument they advance to the MOSAIC intermediate-level orchestra which Katrina Rozmus conducts.
 For more information about The Heights Center’s MOSAIC program click here.

 Katrina Rozmus is a violinist/violist who resides in Southwest Florida.
 She has a bachelor’s and master’s degree in violin performance mainly under the tutelage of Andres Cardenes, the former concertmaster of the Pittsburgh Symphony.
 Ms. Rozmus spent a few years in Mexico as the assistant concertmaster of the Yucatan Symphony and principal second of the Sinaloa Symphony Orchestra.
 While in Sinaloa, she also taught lessons and music theory at a private middle/high school.
 After returning to the states, Ms. Rozmus became the strings director/music department head at the Cypress Lake Center for the Arts (2010-2014).
 In June 2016, Ms. Rozmus led the Saint Augustine Music Festival Chamber Orchestra as concertmaster.
 Currently she plays as a contracted per service violinist with the Naples Philharmonic, subs with the Sarasota Orchestra, coaches a string quartet of the Southwest Florida Youth Orchestra, and is an area instructor for violin and viola held in high regard.